gogo-l/TCSVT_RCG_Prompt/README.md

-Official repo for RCG-Prompt: Fine-Grained Continual Learning via Residual Concept Guiding.
+### Official repo for RCG-Prompt: Fine-Grained Continual Learning via Residual Concept Guiding.
+We will open-source our model weights upon acceptance of the paper.

 ### The overall structure of our model:
 <p align="center">